DiLiubarets/quartz_blog/content/posts/Excel/general report adjustments.md

     nextRow = 1
     firstSheet = True ' Flag to track the first sheet

-    For Each ws In ThisWorkbook.Worksheets
+    ' Loop through all sheets except "Instructions" and "CombinedData" For Each ws In ThisWorkbook.Worksheets
         If ws.Name <> "Instructions" And ws.Name <> "CombinedData" Then
-            ' Delete unnecessary rows and format headers With ws
+            With ws
                 On Error Resume Next
                 .Shapes.Range(Array("Picture 1")).Delete
                 On Error GoTo 0
                 .Cells.UnMerge
-                .Cells.Borders.LineStyle = xlNone
+                .Cells.Borders.LineStyle = xlNone ' Clear all borders
-                .Rows("1:3").Delete
+                .Rows("1:3").Delete ' Delete the first three rows

                 ' Format the first row
                 .Rows(1).Interior.Color = RGB(64, 64, 64)
                 .Rows(1).Font.Color = RGB(255, 255, 255)
-            End With

                 ' Find and delete rows containing "Generated at" Set rng = ws.UsedRange.Find(What:="Generated at", LookIn:=xlValues, LookAt:=xlPart)
                 If Not rng Is Nothing Then
                     Do
                         rng.EntireRow.Delete
                         Set rng = ws.UsedRange.FindNext(rng)
                     Loop While Not rng Is Nothing
                 End If
+            End With

             ' Delete specified columns
             For Each colName In columnsToDelete